Reserve risk free by March 31st! Contact us for details.

 Lake Moeraki & the Tasman Sea

-After returning to the lodge for lunch, there will be an option to venture a bit farther afield to discover the dramatic coastline of the Tasman Sea.
-On this wet-footed walk, we scramble over beach rocks along the shore in order to see a variety of wildlife — the Fiordland crested penguin if we are lucky (August to early December only), or even the New Zealand fur seal.
-For the more adventurous hikers, there is the option to go on a true "tramp" on the Haast Paringa Cattle Track, the main route used before the current road was completed in 1965, that takes you up to a back country hut, with a narrow suspension bridge to cross over one of the main rivers feeding into Lake Moeraki.
+After returning to the lodge for lunch, we have the option to venture a bit farther afield to discover the dramatic coastline of the Tasman Sea.
+On this wet-footed walk, we scramble over beach rocks along the shore in order to see a variety of wildlife — the Fiordland crested penguin, if we are lucky, or even the New Zealand fur seal.

 In Wilderness Lodge style, guests are invited to participate in a short evening forest adventure before or after a well-earned dinner.